Small Business Retirement Plans in Salt Lake City, UT

 • Join an Existing MEP or Form a New One: Small businesses can either become part of an existing MEP or collaborate with other businesses to form a new one.
 This step involves selecting a MEP sponsor who will manage the plan.

-The particular, financial-based advantages to your Salt Lake City, UT small business retirement plan is dependent upon which plan you choose.
-However, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
-Three out of five employees say that a retirement plan is a "very important" factor in job satisfaction, while employers also get tax breaks and can better attract and motivate employees.
-Below are some of the main benefits for both businesses and employees of having a small business retirement plan:
+The specific, financial-based advantages to your Salt Lake City, UT small business retirement plan will largely be based on the specific plan you choose.
+That said, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
+60% of workers say that a retirement plan is a "very important" factor in how good they feel at their present employment, while employers also get tax breaks and can better attract and motivate employees.
+Companies and employees will both enjoy:

 Employee Benefits